ShardBytes/shardcore/README.md

 ## **Notes**

-**To run server one needs to specify configuration in config.json** ( or specify java argument with config file path in ./run ) ( see configTemplate.json )
+- **To run server one needs to specify configuration in config.json**
+	- ( or specify java argument with config file path in ./run )
+	- ( see configTemplate.json )

+**Create static and logs directories because the server serves them statically (or Javalin will rage)**

 ### How to deploy ?
 - ./deploy -> it will git pull and build